BristolModernJive/bristolmodernjive.github.io/generic.md

 ---
 layout: post
-title: Generic
+title: Dance with Us
-description: Lorem ipsum dolor est
+description: Find out more about Classes and our Membership options
 image: assets/images/pic11.jpg
 nav-menu: true
 ---